Microsoft Dynamics AX Upgrade & Support Guide

 What are our realistic options for moving off Dynamics AX, and what should we plan for?

 Microsoft Dynamics AX was Microsoft's on-premises ERP for mid-to-large enterprises, covering manufacturing, distribution, retail, and services.
-It was a powerful system — deep functionality, strong customisation capabilities, and broad integration with the Microsoft stack.
+It was a powerful system: deep functionality, strong customisation capabilities, and broad integration with the Microsoft stack.

 Then Microsoft moved everything to the cloud.
 Dynamics AX became Dynamics 365 Finance and Operations (F&O), and the on-premises product entered end-of-life.
 If you're still running AX, you're running a platform that Microsoft is no longer meaningfully investing in.

-This isn't a gradual decline — it's a binary situation.
+This isn't a gradual decline.
+It's a binary situation.
 AX works until it doesn't, and when something breaks, the support options are limited.

 Security exposure.
 Without security patches, known vulnerabilities remain unpatched.
 This is a particular concern for businesses handling financial data, personal information, or supply chain data.